- Written by Dr.Mehmet Demircioglu

 If this is your normal habit, treat the first week as a temporary medical position, not your permanent way of sleeping.
 The rule becomes easier when you see it as a short protected phase.

 If you accidentally rolled onto your grafts, first stop and avoid checking with your fingers.
 Do not scratch, pick, or rub the area to check what happened.
-Sit up, look gently in good light, and contact the clinic if you see bleeding, clear graft displacement, or unusual pain.
+Sit up, look gently in good light, and ask the clinic to review it if you see bleeding, clear graft displacement, or unusual pain.

 If there is no bleeding and no visible tissue displacement, a brief accidental contact may not cause harm.
 The scalp is delicate, but it is not made of glass.
 The real danger is repeated friction or a strong scrape.